 Aberystwyth Cliff Railway takes you up a funicular to the summit of Constitution Hill for beautiful coastal views.

 Menai, Llŷn and Meirionnydd

-Enjoy old-school seaside charm at Aberdovey and Barmouth; just outside the latter, you will find trendy new eatery Norbar ('North of Barmouth') - a sleekly designed bar and restaurant that’s ideal for a pitstop.
-Between Fairbourne and Barmouth is a particularly beautiful stretch of the path, with views of the Mawddach Estuary plus Cadair Idris and the Snowdonia National Park looming inland.
+Enjoy old-school seaside charm at Aberdyfi and Barmouth; just outside the latter, you will find trendy eatery Norbar ('North of Barmouth') - a sleekly designed bar and restaurant that’s ideal for a pitstop.
+Between Fairbourne and Barmouth is a particularly beautiful stretch of the path, with views of the Mawddach Estuary plus Cader Idris and the Eryri National Park looming inland.